 Conclusion

 Meta-analyses of observational studies have suggested that vitamin D supplementation in CKD patients improves mortality, including cardiovascular mortality.4, 18 However, RCTs evaluating the utility of vitamin D supplementation in improving surrogate markers of cardiovascular structure and function remain inconclusive.
 In many cases, the interventional dose has been kept low in fear of developing hypercalcaemia, which is uncommon.
 Thus, vitamin D levels in study participants did not rise significantly, which may explain the negative findings.
+Furthermore, the use of different vitamin D formulations limit the ability to compare improvements in overall vitamin D status between studies.
 Meanwhile, there are no completed RCTs that are appropriately designed to evaluate the impact of vitamin D supplementation on hard end-points in CKD.
 The SIMPLIFIED trial is projected to finish in 2025 and will hopefully provide an improved understanding of the role of vitamin D supplementation in improving all-cause and cardiovascular mortality in CKD patients.

 Currently, the implications of vitamin D supplementation in patients with differing DBP genotypes is unclear.
 Indeed, previous trials have not taken this into account.
 More research is needed to further clarify the role of DBP in enabling true vitamin D sufficiency.
 Also, further research to understand the mechanism by which vitamin D effects the cardiovascular system is needed.